Developing a fast matrix multiplication implementation on the CPU

 Segmentation

 In the image above, we again want to calculate the front face.
 However, we can calculate each of the colored regions separately and sum them together at the end.
+We can do this because they are independent of each other.
 For my benchmark of a 9000x9000 matrix, I found a segment size of 500 to be a good fit, giving us 18 segments to iterate through.
 This technique speeds up our matrix multiplication algorithm by approximately 2x, lowering the time to 0.72.
-It’s worth noting that we can expect a speedup here only if we were previously memory-bound rather than computation-bound.
-This is important, because this optimization also adds extra overhead: at the start we need to set the result matrix to all 0s so that we can sum to it.
-This time memory still was the bottleneck, but it is important to try to analyse where we should do improvements.

 Conclusion